9th case of rabies in a cat in Hillsborough County this year

-The Florida Department of Health in Hillsborough County, has issued a rabies alert for the area near N Dort Street and Rowena Mays Park Plant City, FL in East Hillsborough County.
-This is in response to cat (white and brown tabby, domestic short hair) that tested positive for rabies.
+The Florida Department of Health in Hillsborough County, has issued a rabies alert for the area near 4500 block of W Knollwood Street Tampa, FL 33614 in Hillsborough County.
+This was the 8th case of rabies in Hillsborough county this year and in response to cat (brown tabby, domestic short hair) that tested positive for rabies.

 All residents of Hillsborough County should be aware that rabies is present in the wild animal population and domestic animals are at risk if not vaccinated.
 The public is asked to maintain a heightened awareness that rabies is active in Hillsborough County.
-This is the 6th case of rabies in the county this year.
+This is the 8th case of rabies in the county this year.
+(5 cats, 2 bats, and one raccoon)

 Alerts are designed to increase awareness to the public, but they should not give a false sense of security to areas that have not been named as under an alert.

 The recent rabies alert is for 60 days.
-The center of the rabies alert is at N Dort Street and Rowena Mays Park Plant City FL 33563, and includes the following area boundaries in Hillsborough County:
+The center of the rabies alert is at 4500 block of

-Two people, one dog exposed to rabid cat in Gibsonton neighborhood
+Two people and one dog were exposed to rabid cat in Gibsonton neighborhood last June.

 All residents of Hillsborough County should be aware that rabies is present in the wild animal population and domestic animals are at risk if not vaccinated.
 The public is asked to maintain a heightened awareness that rabies is active in Hillsborough County.